kodaekwan/MetaQuest_HandTracking/StereoStream/README.md

 ## 📖 Overview

-`StereoStreame` is a Python utility that captures stereo images from a RealSense D405 camera, encodes them as JPEGs, splits the data into UDP packets, and streams them to external clients such as Meta Quest devices.
+`StereoStream` is a Python utility that captures stereo images from a RealSense D405 camera, encodes them as JPEGs, splits the data into UDP packets, and streams them to external clients such as Meta Quest devices.

-* **UdpImageSender** class in StereoStreame.py: Enables reliable UDP streaming with configurable image dimensions, resolution, JPEG quality, and maximum payload size.
+* **UdpImageSender** class in StereoStreamer: Enables reliable UDP streaming with configurable image dimensions, resolution, JPEG quality, and maximum payload size.
 * **example.py**: Demonstrates how to capture frames from a RealSense camera and send them using `UdpImageSender`.

 ## 🚀 Key Features